Reach for the Top , Class 9, SEBA, All Textual Questions & Exercises

 1. How did Santosh begin to climb mountains?

-2. What incidents show her concern for others?
+2. What incidents during the Everest expedition show Santosh’s concern for her team-mates?

-3. How does she describe her feelings at the Everest summit?
+4. How does she describe her feelings at the summit of the Everest?

 1. Complete the Statements